 Boxing has always been a favorite with Gardens’ fans, and they’ve seen the best from Golden Gloves championships to professional champs like Ezzard Charles, Wallace “Bud” Smith and Aaron Pryor, all hometown products.

 As for other sports and entertainment, consider the Gardens legacy of the ever popular wrestling, with such stars as Georgeous George, The Sheik, Handsome Johnny Barend, Roddy Piper, Hulk Hogan, Stone Cold Steve Austin and hundreds of other big time wrestlers who have entertained ardent Gardens’ crowds for decades.
 Other sporting events hosted by the Gardens include indoor football, as the Cincinnati Commandos began play in the spring of 2010.
-In their two season’s of existence, the Commandos captured their league championship (Continental Indoor Football League) twice.
+In their three season’s of existence, the Commandos captured their league championship (Continental Indoor Football League) twice.
 Professional soccer has also called the Gardens home.
-The Cincinnati Silverbacks played from 1995-1997 and the Cincinnati Kings moved to the Gardens in the fall of 2010.
+The Cincinnati Silverbacks played from 1995-1997 and the Cincinnati Kings moved to the Gardens in the fall of 2010 for two seasons.
 In addition, roller derby, rodeos, monster truck rallies, horse shows and indoor auto races on cement and ice, have also played the historic building.

 Not Resting On Its Laurels